 cdk init --language python

-After the project has been initialized, activate the project's virtual
+After the project is initialized, activate the project's virtual

 source .venv/bin/activate